This page is strictly for in-person slide presentations. To upload an .mp4 recorded talk, please visit this page (link).

 Web Links and Online Presentation Formats

-Your presentation must be received by Thursday, January 20th.
+Your presentation must be received by 11:59 Pacific Time on Thursday, January 26th.

 The upload deadline ensures that we have enough time to run a quality check on the presentation and that it finds its way safely to your session.